Bubba McDaniel: Bellator MMA

 Previous to fighting in the UFC, McDaniel appeared on an early Bellator MMA fight card in 2009.
 He faced William Chris Spicer at Bellator 6 and won the fight via rear-naked choke submission in the first round.

 In May 2014, McDaniel signed with Bellator MMA.
 He made his return on June 6, 2014, facing Matt Jones at Bellator 121.
 He won the fight by unanimous decision.

 McDaniel faced Emiliano Sordi on October 10, 2014 at Bellator 128.
 He lost via guillotine choke submission in the first round.

 In his second fight for the promotion, McDaniel faced Kenyon Jackson at Bellator 146 on November 20, 2015.
 He won the fight via TKO in the second round.

 After nearly two years away from Bellator, McDaniel was set to compete at Light Heavyweight when he replaced Muhammed Lawal against Liam McGeary at Bellator 185 on October 20, 2017.
 The following week, McGeary pulled out of the fight due to an injury.

 Personal life

 McDaniel's two year old son, Wilder, was murdered by James Staley on October 11, 2018.
 Late October 2018, McDaniel was arrested for allegedly making terroristic threats against Staley, who was later found guilty of the murder of his son.

+In August of 2020, McDaniel was arested with the charge of aggravated assault with a deadly weapon for firing a handgun at a motorist during a road rage incident.

 In July 2021, Bubba's wife was arrested and charged with tampering or fabricating physical evidence and abandoning or endangering a child in relation to the death of Wilder.